12 Must-Do Activities in Keflavik

 Fagradalsfjall, Litli-Hrutur, and Sundhnukagigar Volcanoes

-The three eruption sites on the Reykjanes Peninsula are part of an active volcanic zone that has dramatically transformed the landscape in recent years.
+The three eruption sites on the Reykjanes Peninsula are part of an active volcanic zone that has been reshaping this part of Iceland in real time.
+Fagradalsfjall erupted in 2021 and 2022, Litli-Hrutur followed in 2023, and significant eruptions at Sundhnukagigar began in 2023 and continue into 2025.

 2. Step Aboard a Viking Ship Replica at the Viking World Museum

-Located just five minutes from Keflavik International Airport, the Viking World Museum serves as a captivating introduction to Iceland’s Norse heritage.
-At the heart of the museum lies a full-scale replica of the 9th-century Viking ship, the Islendingur, which famously sailed from Iceland to New York in 2000 to commemorate Leif Erikson’s historic journey to North America.
+Five minutes from Keflavik International Airport, the Viking World Museum is a strong introduction to Iceland’s Norse past.
+The centerpiece is a full-scale replica of the 9th-century Viking ship the Islendingur, which sailed from Iceland to New York in 2000 to mark Leif Erikson’s journey to North America.

-Inside, visitors are welcome to explore the ship’s deck, examine ancient Viking tools and armor, and engage with exhibits on mythology, all presented in both English and Icelandic.
-Families will find a dedicated children’s activity area, a gift shop, and a cozy café for a snack.
+You can walk the deck, look at Viking tools and armor up close, and work through exhibits on Norse mythology — all in English and Icelandic.
+There’s a children’s activity area, a gift shop, and a café for a mid-visit break.

-Open daily from 10 AM to 4 PM in winter (October to April) and 10 AM to 6 PM in summer (May to September), be sure to secure your entrance ticket in advance for a seamless experience.
+Open daily 10 AM to 4 PM in winter (October to April) and 10 AM to 6 PM in summer (May to September).
+Book your ticket in advance to avoid any queuing.

 1. Take a Dip in the Iconic Blue Lagoon (Near Keflavik)